kvrohit/blog/posts/flicker-free-dark-mode.md

 ## 1. CSS

-CSS variables give us the flexibility to create styles that can be easily switched.
-The method I follow here is to define colors in variables that I can simply switch when needed.
+CSS variables are a great feature to implement styles that can be switched easily.

 Let's start by defining two `root` styles: